vmware-tanzu/community-edition/docs/site/content/docs/glossary.md

 ### Tanzu Community Edition installer

 The Tanzu Community Edition installer (the installer) is a graphical wizard that you launch in your browser by running the ``tanzu management-cluster create --ui`` command.
-The installer runs locally in a browser on the bootstrap machine and provides a user interface to guide you through the process of deploying a management or standalone cluster.
+The installer runs locally in a browser on the bootstrap machine and provides a user interface to guide you through the process of deploying a management cluster.

 ### Target Platform (Infrastructure Provider)